johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-03.md

 Example 1: a parent zone announces support for DNS UPDATE as a mechanism for delegation synchronization for all child zones:

     _dsync.parent.
-IN DSYNC ANY UPDATE 5302 ddns-receiver.parent.
+IN DSYNC ANY 2 5302 ddns-receiver.parent.

 Example 2: a parent zone announces support different DNS UPDATE targets on a per-child basis

     childA._dsync.parent.
-IN DSYNC ANY UPDATE 5302 ddns-receiver.registrar1.
+IN DSYNC ANY 2 5302 ddns-receiver.registrar1.
     childB._dsync.parent.
-IN DSYNC ANY UPDATE 5302 ddns-receiver.registrar3.
+IN DSYNC ANY 2 5302 ddns-receiver.registrar3.
     childC._dsync.parent.
-IN DSYNC ANY UPDATE 5302 ddns-receiver.registrar2.
+IN DSYNC ANY 2 5302 ddns-receiver.registrar2.

-The DSYNC RRset is looked up, typically by the child primary nameserver, at the time that the delegation information for the child zone changes in some way that would prompt an update in the parent zone.
-When the {scheme} is "UPDATE" (i.e. the number 2 in the wire protocol) the interpretation is:
+The DSYNC RRset is looked up, typically by the child primary name server or by a separate agent for the child, at the time that the delegation information for the child zone changes in some way that would prompt an update in the parent zone.
+When the {scheme} is "UPDATE" (i.e. the number 2 in the wire protocol) the interpretation
+is:

-`Send a DNS UPDATE to {target} on port 5302`
+`Send a DNS UPDATE to the IP address for the name {target} on port 5302, where {target} is the domain name in the right-hand side of the DSYNC record that matches the qname in the DNS query.`

 # Limitation of Scope for the Proposed Mechanism

 DNS UPDATE is in wide use all over the world, for all sorts of purposes.
-It is not in wide use (if used at all) across organizational boundaries.
+It is not in wide use across organizational boundaries.
 This document only address the specific case of a child zone that makes a change in its DNS information that will require an update of the corresponding information in the parent zone.
-This
-includes:
+This includes:

 * changes to the NS RRset
 * changes to glue (if any)